austin1052/ducky-that-walk/README.md

-# you better walk that duck
+# you better walk. that. duck.